SwiTAS: Making a TAS toolkit for the Switch

 Memory viewing is difficult for the reasons of networking.
 While obtaining the game memory during a frame is trivially simple, system calls once again come to the rescue here, synchronizing the data obtained with the PC client (remember, the TAS client is not being run on the same system the game is executed, there is a non-trivial amount of work required to keep the two aligned) is much harder.
 Using memory mapped files makes the task somewhat easier and the brunt of the work is offloaded to a competent hex editor which supports detection of file changes.

-Savestates?
+link Savestates?

 Savestates: the most outlandish idea here.
 I saved the best for last, folks!
 The idea depends wholly on the idea that naturally executing a game from a returnable point, such as a savefile, should eventually replay the game back in real time to the location of the savestate.
 Piggybacking on nature’s savestates, I decided to implement a system where savestates were loaded based on the visual similarity between themselves and the current game’s frame.